rustradio/rustradio/README.md

 ## Design

 RustRadio is designed to be implemented using the new `async`/`await` ecosystem, which as of now is still pending a stable release.
+Expect design to change heavily as the ecosystem matures.

 Generally speaking, each block implementes a `Stream` and/or `Sink` as neccesary, while the scheduling is left to the async runtime.
+Thus, RustRadio optimizes for block implementation simplicity.

+### Blocks

+- Each block implements `Read` and `Write` traits as neccesary
+- Flow of new data items is `await`-ed upon with scheduling left to default async scheduling behavior (pending any specific optimizations)
+- Blocks may hold internal buffers for queueing partial data items (e.g. a strict moving average filter of size `N` might choose not to output any items until the sliding window is saturated with `N` items which have been received)

 ## License